solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 ---
 title: Authenticate with Auth0
 weight: 10
-description: Integrating Gloo Edge and Auth0 for identity management
+description: Integrating Gloo Gateway and Auth0 for identity management
 ---

 [Auth0](https://auth0.com) is an [OpenID Connect](https://openid.net) identity hub.
 Auth0 can be used to expose a consistent OIDC interface to your applications while allowing your users to authenticate using credentials managed by Auth0.

 In this guide we will see how to authenticate users with your application via an OIDC flow that uses Auth0 as the identity provider.
 This guide is an example to get you started for test purposes with Auth0.
 It omits many of the factors that need to be considered for full production deployments.

-First, we will use Gloo Edge to expose a simple [httpbin](https://httpbin.org/) Service running on Kubernetes.
+First, we will use Gloo Gateway to expose a simple [httpbin](https://httpbin.org/) Service running on Kubernetes.

 Second, we’ll secure the access using Auth0 OIDC.
-Auth0 will return a JWT token, and we’ll use Gloo Edge to extract some claims from this token create new headers corresponding to these claims.
+Auth0 will return a JWT token, and we’ll use Gloo Gateway to extract some claims from this token create new headers corresponding to these claims.

-Finally, we’ll see how Gloo Edge RBAC rules can be created to leverage the claims contained in the JWT token.
+Finally, we’ll see how Gloo Gateway RBAC rules can be created to leverage the claims contained in the JWT token.

 ## Expose a Kubernetes Service